jspm/jspm.org/docs/integrations.md

 ## One Weird Trick to Support jspm in Tools

-If you're a tooling author, whenever loading or executing code dynamically, use the pattern:
+If you're a tooling author, whenever loading or executing code dynamically in CommonJS, use the pattern:

 ```js
 Promise.resolve(require(dynamicModuleExpression))
 ```

-By immediately wrapping the `require` statement in `Promise.resolve()`, and handling the async promise properly, jspm will then know to replace this [during conversion](/about/architecture#commonjs-conversion) with `import(dynamicModuleExpresion)`, thereby providing comprehensive dependency resolution support.
+By immediately wrapping the `require` statement in `Promise.resolve()`, and handling the promise properly, jspm will then automatically replace this [during conversion](/about/architecture#commonjs-conversion) with `import(dynamicModuleExpresion)`, thereby providing comprehensive ES module and dependency resolution support.

 This pattern is exactly what allows RollupJS configuration files to full support loading Rollup plugins as ES modules through jspm, and hopefully other tools can follow.